 In our example, we have two worksheets, they are ‘Menu Order’ and ‘Total Cost’.
-We shall use the cell reference of worksheet ‘Menu Order’ with a cell in our another worksheet ‘Total Cost’.
+We shall use the cell reference of worksheet ‘Menu Order’ with a cell in our other worksheet ‘Total Cost’.

 Now navigate to your desired worksheet.
-In our example, we have navigated to ‘Total Cost’ worksheet.
+In our example, we have navigated to the ‘Total Cost’ worksheet.

 The selected worksheet will be visible.

 Select the cell where you will write your formula with another worksheet’s cell reference.
 We have selected cell B2.

 Double click on cell B2 in our example.
 Then type an equal sign (=), then the sheet name with an exclamation sign (!), then the cell reference.
 Our formula will be like this: =’Menu Order’!F15.

 Press Enter.
 The value of the referenced cell will be visible.
 If you change the value of cell F15 on the ‘Menu Order’ worksheet, the B2 value will be updated automatically on the ‘Total Cost’ worksheet.

 Note 1: If you rename your worksheet name later, the formula will be updated automatically with the new name of the worksheet.